 Your good health has an enemy — atherosclerosis.
 Atherosclerosis is common.
 And its effects can be very serious.
-They can cause strokes, heart attacks, and death.
-The good news is that you can take steps to protect yourself from this disease.
+This condition can lead to strokes, heart attacks, and death.
+But, you can take steps to protect yourself from this disease.

 The inside walls of healthy arteries are smooth and clean.
 This makes it easy to transport the blood your body needs.
 But arteries can become clogged.
-Fatty substances like cholesterol can stick to arteries.
+Fatty substances like cholesterol can stick to artery walls.
 These deposits are called plaque.
-They can eventually slow or block the flow of blood.
+Plaque can eventually slow or block the flow of blood.
 This blockage is atherosclerosis.
-It can affect any medium- to large-sized artery in your body.
+It can affect any artery in your body.
 When atherosclerosis affects the arteries that supply blood to the heart, it is called coronary artery disease.
+Two things may occur where a plaque develops.
+A plaque may break off or a blood clot may form on the plaque's surface.
+If either of these situations occur, it may lead to a blockage of an artery and ultimately a heart attack or stroke.

 The National Heart, Lung, and Blood Institute recommends that all adults older than 20 have their cholesterol level checked every 5 years.
-This is done with a blood test done after fasting for 9 hours to 12 hours.
-The test should include total cholesterol, LDL ("bad") cholesterol, HDL ("good") cholesterol, and triglycerides.
-Talk with your doctor about your target cholesterol levels.
+This is done with a blood test.
+The test should measure total cholesterol, LDL ("bad") cholesterol, HDL ("good") cholesterol, and triglycerides.
+Talk with your healthcare provider about your target cholesterol levels.

 These factors put you at greater risk for atherosclerosis: